How Many People Own Bitcoin? 95 Blockchain Statistics (2023)

 For one Bitcoin, the Bitcoin price as of February 2023 was $19,841.
 Data from Coinbase shows there is currently 19.3 million Bitcoin (BTC) in circulation.
 As of 2019, over $7 trillion worth of Bitcoin has been transferred among Bitcoin traders since 2009.

 What Is Bitcoin’s User Growth?

-Blockchain.com reported having more than 83 million blockchain wallet users (or owners of exchange accounts) worldwide as of July 2022.
+Blockchain.com reported having around 85 million blockchain wallet users (or owners of exchange accounts) worldwide as of February 2023.
 In January 2021, the same website reported having only about 66 million blockchain wallet users worldwide.